MadHatter-Auditor/vortex-anapole-confinement/README.md

 25. (11-8-26) Added the **[6th 9 day' report.png](6th%209%20day%27%20report.png)**, and **[9 day'reports 5.png](9%20day%27reports%205.png)**.
 26. (20-8-26) Added a chapter and a table of contents in the **[RCM.pdf](RCM.pdf)**.
 Also uploaded **[The Secret Life of Plants.pdf](The%20Secret%20Life%20of%20Plants.pdf)** in the appendix as a source.
 27. (21-8-26) Deleted all the loose reports and uploaded all of them in a pdf, now with per day writen down.
 This to compile the data and to make the overvieuw easy. **[Report.pdf](Report.pdf)** Also reuploaded **[Soyga.pdf](Soyga.pdf)**,**[Greek Collatz Soyga Matrix colloured.xlsx](Greek%20Collatz%20Soyga%20Matrix%20colloured.xlsx)** and **[Greek Collatz Soyga Matrix.xlsx](Greek%20Collatz%20Soyga%20Matrix.xlsx)** since i fixed a mistake on U-12. ((A=w=1)+(A=𝑓(W)=4)=4+1=5=E and not B)
+28. (23-8-26) Deleted pdf of ''the secret life of plants'' and replaced it with an internet archive link. this is because i found out that it is not yet in the public domain and could be warranted for a DMCA takedown by the publishers.
+Personally i would recommend buying the book but i refer to internet archive simply as a neccesity.
+Better not to piss off ''HarperCollins'' so hereby my formal apology and rectification.

 </details>